enmanuelmag/Email-Summarizer-MCP/README.md

 - `MCP_EMAIL_USER`: Your email address.
 - `MCP_EMAIL_APP_PASSWORD`: Your email app password (you will need to generate this from your email provider).

+## Available Tools

+- `search-emails`: Get emails from the user's inbox.
+- `mark-emails-as-read`: Mark specified emails as read.

 ## Usage

 ### Command (NPM)